 As the saying goes, the whole is greater than the sum of its parts, because the way those parts relate with each other also constitutes the final outcome.
 The good thing about sayings is that they can be applied to many different situations, and Language Service Providers (LSPs) are no exception.
 The skilled linguists that participate in a project are not the only factors that can add value throughout the translation workflow.
 How the elements interact with each other also makes a difference.
-This includes managing times, human resources, budgets and IT tools, encouraging a culture of teamwork, supplying clients with prompt and accurate solutions, articulating clients’ needs and expectations with the production team.
-These are only a few of the actions that can contribute to successfully tackle a translation project.
+This includes managing times, human resources, budgets and IT tools, encouraging a culture of teamwork, supplying clients with prompt and accurate solutions, and articulating clients’ needs and expectations with the production team.
+These are only a few of the actions that can contribute to successfully tackling a translation project.

 Why résumés are not all

 It’s a common practice across the industry to ask for résumés or blind résumés of the professionals that will be part of a project.
 This way, clients can evaluate the assets and check if they are suitable for the task.
 Of course, qualifications and experience are a mandatory part of the profile of any translator or editor, according to ISO 17100.

 Vendors with a solid background are crucial for quality-driven projects because they bring their experience, expertise and domain mastery to any task.
 However, sometimes résumés don’t properly reflect that worth.
 For example, translators may be remarkable linguists, but not that skilled when it comes to preparing an impressive résumé or detailing their vast experience.
 Because of this and other reasons, the value of the services an LSP offers shouldn’t be measured in terms of résumés only.